-You can purchase The Book of Australian Trees from The Book Depository or Amazon Australia in Kindle format.
-At the time of this review stock availability was limited so find other purchasing options through Hachette Publishers Australia
+You can purchase The Book of Australian Trees from Amazon Australia in hardcover or Kindle format.

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 If you have read The Book of Australian Trees we’d like to hear from you.
 Post your comment or questions below

 Inga Simpson, author of The Book of Australian Trees (image by Red Berry photography)

 The Book of Australian Trees front cover

 Excert of text from The Book of Australian Trees